rohitsies/DataExportFromMSAccess/README.md

 2. Target Path (For genrated excel files to be copied to)
 3. OleDb Provider (Connect to Microsoft Access)

+The code is in C# and has 2 step process
+//1.
+Get all data from the Source database
+DataSet ds = GetAllDataFromSource();

+//2.
+Export all data to Excel ExportDataSetToExcel(ds);

 Results:
 ![Console Application Output](https://www.codeproject.com/KB/Articles/5269825/Working/Results.PNG)
 ![Target Database As Excel](https://www.codeproject.com/KB/Articles/5269825/Working/Results-Excel.PNG)